 VS Code is now in the Raspberry Pi apt repositories.
 You can install it by launching a terminal and running the following command:

-sudo apt update sudo apt install code -y
+sudo apt install code -y

 Using VS Code